 Invisa-what?
 Invisalign is a form of clear aligners used in orthodontics to straighten teeth.
 Think of them like braces… just better.
 Now, I don’t just say that without proof.
 Here’s why Invisalign would win in a cage match against braces: 1.
 Growing up did you ever dream of having a superpower?
 Maybe it was flying or super strength, but what about invisibility?
 Invisalign gives your teeth just that… like its name implies they are virtually invisible.
 Sure it’s not a real superpower, but it beats traditional braces, which are definitely NOT invisible!
 2. Think to yourself, “do I like… popcorn at the movies eating my kid’s hard candy from Halloween while they sleep the redeeming quality of gum after a few pieces of garlic bread starting my day with a freshly toasted bagel downing a bag of chips while watching Sunday night football Or what about nuts, ice (I mean come on...
 ICE?), chewy candy, pizza crust, crunchy vegetables and fruits, hard crackers, pretzels, etc.” Chew on that, no pun intended.
 Those are all pulled from a list titled, “Foods To Completely Avoid With Braces.”
 Guess who wins round 2 of the Invisalign vs. Braces cage match?
 You guessed it - Invisalign.
 All of those...

-If you’re in your forties or fifties—part of what’s more popularly known as Generation X, or Gen X for short—then you probably feel pretty confident about your oral health.
-After all, you’ve been brushing and flossing for literal decades, and dental treatments like dentures still feel far off in the future.
-What could you possibly need to worry about?
-But even middle-aged adults still have a thing or two to learn about oral hygiene.
-As we age and change, so do our teeth and gums.
+Many patients born between 1965 and 1980—part of what’s more popularly known as Generation X tend to feel pretty confident about their oral health.
+After all, you’ve been brushing and flossing for literal decades, and certain dental treatments from our Grand Rapids dentists like dentures still feel far off in the future.
+However, even middle-aged adults still have a thing or two to learn about oral hygiene.
+As we grow older and change, so do our teeth and gums.
 Each stage of life presents new challenges to maintaining a healthy smile.
-In our Oral Hygiene Tips blog series, we’re examining the oral health risks and healthy practices of different generations.
-Our Grand Rapids family dentists have helped patients of all ages achieve healthier smiles.
+In our “Oral Hygiene Tips” blog series, we’re examining the oral health risks and healthy practices of different generations.
 Previously, we’ve looked at oral hygiene tips for children, Gen Z, and millennials.
-Now, let’s take a look at what oral health risks await Generation X (ages, 40–59, for our purposes).
+Let’s now look at what Generation X should pay attention to with regards to their oral health.
 Oral Health Risks for Generation X Even if you’ve been practicing good oral hygiene habits for decades, your age puts you at an increased risk for certain health issues.
-For Gen Xers, you’ll need to keep an eye out...
+For Gen Xers, you’ll need to keep an eye out for symptoms of two major oral health problems: periodontal disease and obstructive sleep apnea.
+1. Periodontal Disease Nearly half of Americans...

 Millennials are now the largest generational cohort in America.
 They include everyone from young adults graduating from college to CEOs of Fortune 500 companies to parents leading PTA meetings.
 They also, unfortunately, include adults dealing with more serious oral health issues, possibly for the first time.
 In our Oral Hygiene Tips blog series, we’re examining the oral health risks and healthy practices of different generations.
 Our Grand Rapids family dentists have helped patients of all ages achieve healthier smiles.
 Previously, we’ve looked at oral hygiene tips for children as well as preteens and teenagers.
-Now, let’s take a look at the state of oral health for the millennial generation (ages 20–39, for our purposes).
+Now, let’s take a look at the state of oral health for the millennial generation (ages 25–40, for our purposes).
 Oral Health Risks for Millennials In general, there are two major oral health risks to keep an eye on as you enter your twenties and thirties: Gum disease Stress-related oral health issues Gum Disease Periodontal disease (also known as gum disease) can strike at any age, but it becomes particularly prevalent at this stage of life.
 In fact, nearly half of all adults ages 30 and older have some form of periodontal disease, according to the Centers for Disease Control and Prevention (CDC).
 Specifically, you’ll want...

 Good oral hygiene is the foundation of your oral health.
 That means brushing your teeth twice a day, flossing daily, and scheduling a teeth cleaning every six months.
 But if you’re already brushing and flossing, why do you need a teeth cleaning?
 Do you really need to see the dentist twice a year?
 The answer is yes — for the most part.
 Here are a few reasons why you should see your dentist every six months.
 Get a Stronger, More Thorough Teeth Cleaning Brushing and flossing on your own is critical in preventing tooth decay and gum disease.
 Plaque, the slick film you feel on your teeth in the morning, forms naturally every day, and brushing and flossing is the only way to get rid of it.
 If you don’t brush and floss, then bacteria will consume the plaque and produce acids that will wear down your teeth and gums.
 Plaque that builds up over time eventually turns into tartar, a harder substance that can’t be removed with at-home oral hygiene habits.
 Even if you’re a devoted brusher and flosser, there may be parts of your teeth that are difficult to reach where plaque can build up over time, turning...